canbaris/real-world-crud/README.md

 you will be redirected to swagger ui<br/>

 - create a customer<br/>
-- upload a file for a use using upload endpoint created for quick demonstration<br/>
+- upload a file for a customer using upload endpoint created for quick demonstration<br/>
 - download the file using the url returned from the request with the file id<br/>
 - crud operations are provided for files and customers<br/>